base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 });
 ```

-We are going to create a function called `sendTransactionFromAccount1` in order to send the transaction request and store the response in a variable named `txHash`:
+Create a function called `sendTransactionFromAccount1` in order to send the transaction request and store the response in a variable named `txHash`:

 ```javascript
 async function sendTransactionFromAccount1() {